 Your heating may also be contaminated with debris or sludge, this can inhibit circulation and cause radiators to not heat up correctly.
 If you’re not confident that you’ll be able to resolve this, it might be time to call in a Gas Safe Registered Engineer.

 The pump is faulty

 If you have tried all of the above and our guide to diagnosing central heating problems hasn’t helped, it might be that your circulation pump is faulty.
 If this is the case, you’ll need to call a registered heating professional to repair or replace it.

-Do you need a one-off repair to fix the cold radiators in your home?
-You can count on our expert repairs team to get things working again in no time.
+If you need a one-off repair to fix the cold radiators in your home, you can count on our expert repairs team to get things working again in no time.